Flogging Faith

 Like Shulvan religion, the Archdrake Sect has two aspects to it.
 At the center of the faith is its eponymous archdragon Sinh.
 Both the Archdrake Shield and the Slumbering Dragon Shield depict dragons for use in the temple’s secret ceremonies, but the latter is proof that these rituals concern Shulva’s sleeping dragon specifically.
 The legend of their holy knights slaying such a beast further indicates that Sinh is a known figure, so why have these rituals been kept private?
 Because they concern the dirty truth, as their descriptions imply.
 Add to that the fact that the shields are made to resemble a dragon, and the ritual is possibly a reenactment of Sinh’s awakening and prayer to ward off his wrath.
 Someone would strike the slumbering shield to signify Yorgh’s spear waking the beast and another would strike the regular shield to represent fending off an awake dragon.
 A ceremony like this would preserve the true history of the temple, help alleviate the guilt of those responsible, and assuage their fears of facing retribution from the traumatizing dragon or anyone else.

 This begs the question of how much Lindelt is really taught about Sinh.
 If he is depicted as a dangerous dragon that doomed the world, then the premise of the Archdrake Sect’s faith is that they are its saviors for slaying it.
-Such a narrative had likely held great sway in their homeland.
-If the Drakeblood Knights are any indication, the nation they hail from revered the original race of dragons only so far as the powerful qualities of their beings, caring nothing for the well-being of the archdragons themselves.
+Such a narrative likely held great sway in their homeland.
+If the Drakeblood Knights are any indication, the nation revered the original race of dragons only so far as the powerful qualities of their beings, caring nothing for the well-being of the archdragons themselves.
 Hearing that the knights had killed one would therefore only be perceived as a positive to the populace, and the religious rhetoric attached to their “holy” act would be equally as compelling.
-This culture’s influence can be seen with the Archdrake Chime, which hangs the holy bell on a frame made from what looks like dragon bone, but the focus of the faith seems to have remained on Sinh himself.
+This also lines up with the Archdrake Chime and Mace, both which look to incorporate bone.
+It can’t be from Sinh, so it is possible that the country was originally replete with draconic descendants, hence developing around a dragon’s power.
+And if the pinnacle of power was a devil to slay, the people would only be encouraged to slaughter its lesser spawn.
+Regardless, the focus of the faith seems to have remained on Sinh.

 The dried roots native to southern Drangleic where Shulva is located particularly mention clerics on pilgrimage using them in their description.
-As the robes for the cleric starting class implies, these pilgrim clergy are part of the Archdrake Sect, and their destination is the general area where the dragon was allegedly slain.
+As our robes when choosing a cleric background implies, these pilgrim clergy are part of the Archdrake Sect, and their destination is the general area where the dragon was allegedly slain.
 In other words, the southern portion of Drangleic has become a holy land that many priests will make a pilgrimage to, including potentially ourselves.
 And based on the herbs they use, it is at least partially related to Sinh.
 The temple seems to have thus made the noxious dragon into a kind of Satanic figure to respect and fear, which requires a divine force to oppose it.
-Recall that the legend speaks of the toxic dragon dying to holy knights, suggesting that the Drakeblood Knights had the will of God on their side.
+Recall that the legend speaks of the toxic dragon dying to holy knights, suggesting that the Drakeblood Knights had the will of god on their side.
 As proof, they returned with divine powers and preached their gospel.
 And since these divine revelations were actually taken from Shulva, those scriptures dealt with the Anor Londo pantheon.

 Although localized as the Lindelt Monastery, item descriptions refer to a “Holy Temple” (聖院) existing in the country, the same kanji used for the Archdragon Temple.
-This suggests that the monastery and the Archdrake Sect are in fact one and the same, which is certainly reflected in their practices.
-The Monastery Charm is a talisman much like Lloyd’s Talisman from the original Dark Souls, (DS1) except the blessing it has received cures poison ailments and restores HP similar to Gwynevere’s Divine Blessings.
+This suggests that the monastery and the Archdrake Sect are, in fact, one and the same, which is certainly reflected in their practices.
+The Monastery Charm is a talisman much like Lloyd’s Talisman from DS1, except the blessing it has received cures poison ailments and restores HP similar to Gwynevere’s Divine Blessings.
 But this isn’t an Anor Londo god’s power, for the Holy Temple’s charm is merely a poor man’s imitation of the very rare Dragon Charm handed down since Shulva’s collapse so long ago.
 This more potent talisman retains a fragment of the magic possessed by an archdragon, making it consistent with the elements of the Drakeblood Knights’ dragon worship mentioned earlier.
 The parallels between the so-called sect and monastery go beyond just dragons, though.

 Talisman applied with a blessing.
 Removes the user’s poison status and recovers HP.